jgitlin-p21/chef-server/dev/README.md

 ## Quick Start

-This assumes familiarity with the components of chef-server and that you want to run oc\_erchef off of your local machine.
+This assumes familiarity with the components of cinc-server and that you want to run oc\_erchef off of your local machine.

 Requirements: